isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 <a name="q15">**15.
 Now that the Act has come into force, what should I expect next?**</a><a href="#a15" title="Return to top">↩</a>

-*	Starting from early August 2020, the Inland Revenue Authority of Singapore (IRAS) will issue a notice of cash grant and disburse the cash grant to owners of property with eligible tenant-occupiers.
-The notice will inform property owners of the rental waivers they should provide to their tenants.
-The majority of qualifying property owners should receive the notice by mid-August 2020.
+*	Since early August 2020, the Inland Revenue Authority of Singapore (IRAS) has been issuing a notice of cash grant and disbursing the cash grant to owners of property with eligible tenant-occupiers.
+The notice informs property owners of the rental waivers they should provide to their tenants.
+The majority of qualifying property owners should have received the notice by mid-August 2020.

 *	<b>All landlords (i.e. the property owner and all intermediary landlords) are required to serve a copy of the notice on their tenants within four working days of receipt of the notice</b>, so that tenants will have timely confirmation that they are eligible for the rental waivers.
 Service of the notice may be done in person or via registered post or email.